Version 4.4, 1 February 2023

 - must not share your user identification code or password with such person

-- are responsible for their access and use of the NHS App as if it were your access and use
+- are responsible for their access and use of your NHS account as if it were your access and use

 - must make sure such persons are aware of these terms and comply with them.